Free Market: Definition, Pros, Cons & Examples

 4. More Choice

-Free markets create additional competition not only domestically, but also from abroad.
-In turn, that creates more choice for the average consumer.
-At the same time, there are thousands of consumers with different tastes and preferences.
-If there is a profit to be made, those preferences will be catered to.
-We only need to look at the wide variety of cereal brands that are available today as an example.
+Free markets foster competition not only domestically, but also internationally, leading to increased choice for consumers.
+Additionally, there are countless consumers with diverse tastes and preferences.
+If there is a profit to be made, businesses will cater to those preferences, as evidenced by the wide range of cereal brands available today.

 5. Absence of Red Tape